-The Migration-Mobility Survey revealed that a significant majority of the participants (80%) experienced an improvement in their professional situation after migrating.
-However, 11% believed that their situation remained unchanged, while an additional 9% felt their professional situation had worsened since arriving in Switzerland.
-Notably, individuals from Southern European countries (Italy, Spain and Portugal) had the highest rates of improvement ranging from 84% to 89%.
-In contrast, North Americans, Poles and Britons had the lowest rates with 78% or less reporting an improvement.
+The Migration-Mobility Survey revealed that a significant majority of the participants (79%) experienced an improvement in their professional situation after migrating.
+However, 12% believed that their situation remained unchanged, while an additional 9% felt their professional situation had worsened since arriving in Switzerland.
+Notably, individuals from Southern European countries (Italy, Portugal and Spain) had the highest rates of improvement ranging from 84% to 90%.
+In contrast, North Americans had the lowest rates with 70% reporting an improvement.

 The responses from Portuguese individuals were intriguing, as they indicated a significant improvement in their professional situation but also reported a lower level of using their professional skills in the job market.